Brazil's Lula: From president to prisoner

-It took Luiz Inacio Lula da Silva four attempts before he was finally elected as Brazil's president in 2002.
+It took Luiz Inácio Lula da Silva four attempts before he was finally elected Brazil's president in 2002.

-His 2002 election victory marked the end of an unprecedented journey - from abject poverty to the presidency of Brazil.
+His 2002 election victory marked the end of an unprecedented journey from abject poverty to the presidency of his country.

 Lula came to power promising major reforms to the country's political and economic system.